cnboonhan94/seeed_mgc3030_driver/README.md

 **Check out using using the sensor to control a turtlesim [here](./nodes/README.md).**

 ## Setup instructions
-1. Set up a Raspberry Pi with a ROS1 distribution.
-You can folllow these [instructions](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi).
+1. **Set up a Raspberry Pi with a ROS1 distribution.** You can folllow these [instructions](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi).
 Another option is to use Ubiquity Robotics [Pi Image](https://downloads.ubiquityrobotics.com/pi.html), and run the following:
 ```
 sudo systemctl disable pifi.service
 sudo systemctl disable magni-base.service
 ```
 This option has the benefit of already having a `roscore` configured to automatically launch at boot using systemd.

-2. Clone this repository into a workspace on the Pi:
+2. **Clone this repository into a workspace on the Pi**:
 ```
 cd ~
 mkdir -p hand_tracking_ws/src
 cd hand_tracking_ws/src
 git clone https://github.com/cnboonhan94/seeed_mgc3030_driver.git
 ```
-3. Run the initialization script from the ROS package folder to install dependencies:
+3. **Run the initialization script from the ROS package folder to install dependencies**:
 ```
 cd ~/hand_tracking_ws/src/seeed_mgc3030_driver
 ./tools/init_sh
 ```

-3. Build and launch!
-I use [python-catkin-tools](https://catkin-tools.readthedocs.io/en/latest/installing.html).
+3. **Build and launch!** I use [python-catkin-tools](https://catkin-tools.readthedocs.io/en/latest/installing.html).
 ```
 cd ~/hand_tracking_ws
 catkin build